MasterGroosha/telegram-report-bot/README.md

 2. Create a separate group where report messages will be sent and add all group admins there.
 **Remember**: anyone who is in that group may perform actions like "Delete", "Ban" and so on, so be careful.
 3. Use some bot like [@my_id_bot](https://t.me/my_id_bot) to get IDs of these two groups;
-3. Clone this repo and `cd` into it;
+4. Clone this repo and `cd` into it;
+5. Copy `env_dist` to `.env` (with dot). **Warning**: files starting with dot may be hidden in Linux, so don't worry if you stop seeing this file, it's still here!
+6. Replace default values with your own;
-4. Now choose installation method: **systemd** or **Docker**
+7. Now choose installation method: **systemd** or **Docker**

 ##### systemd
 1. Create a venv (virtual environment): `python3.9 -m venv venv` (or any other Python 3.7+ version);
 2. `source venv/bin/activate && pip install -r requirements.txt`;
-3. Copy `env_dist` to `.env` (with dot). **Warning**: files starting with dot are usually hidden in Linux, so don't worry if you stop seeing this file, it's still here!
-4. Open `.env` file and set values for token, language and group IDs;
-5. Rename  `reportbot.service.example` to `reportbot.service` and move it to `/etc/systemd/system`;
+3. Rename  `reportbot.service.example` to `reportbot.service` and move it to `/etc/systemd/system`;
-6. Open that file and change values for `WorkingDirectory`, `ExecStart` and `EnvironmentFile` providing the correct path values;
+4. Open that file and change values for `WorkingDirectory`, `ExecStart` and `EnvironmentFile` providing the correct path values;
-7. Start your bot and enable its autostart: `sudo systemctl enable reportbot.service --now`;
+5. Start your bot and enable its autostart: `sudo systemctl enable reportbot.service --now`;
-8. Check your bot's status and logs: `systemctl status reportbot.service`.
+6.Check your bot's status and logs: `systemctl status reportbot.service`.

 ##### Docker
-1. Copy `env_dist` to `.env` (with dot). **Warning**: files starting with dot are usually hidden in Linux, so don't worry if you stop seeing this file, it's still here!
-2. Open `.env` file and set values for token, language and group IDs;
-3. Build and run your container: `docker-compose up -d`.
+1. Build and run your container: `docker-compose up -d`.

 Alternatively, check [docker-compose.yml](docker-compose.yml) file from this repo.